masonne/STM32F4xx_hal/README.md

-stm32f4xx template project, using cmsis interface, no hal library, built with cmake
+stm32f4xx template project, using cmsis interface, using hal library, built with cmake